 Some more research revealed that his adapter was really designed to work for an IBM PC drive and not a Shugart-style drive like the Gotek was emulating; it was probably a fluke that it had ever worked at all.

 I went on Yahoo Auctions Japan and took a look at how other, working, PC-8801 HxC/Gotek adapters did it.
-It seemed they just did a straight-through (and had a jumper for drive selects).
+It looked like they just did a straight-through (and had a jumper for drive selects, for drives without their own jumpers).
 This made some sense: if the Gotek can speak Shugart, and the computer can speak Shugart, then I didn’t need an adapter at all, except to mechanically adapt the edge connector to a female IDC connector.

 I didn’t leave enough room on my board’s edge connector pads to be able to use bodge wires to redesign the layout, so it seemed I would have to make a new board.